Scandinavian Studies 150th Anniversary

 Co-sponsored by the Center for the Study of Upper Midwestern Cultures and the Sustaining Scandinavian Folk Arts in the Upper Midwest project.

-In-person lecture by Tom Loftus, Former United States Ambassador to Norway - Tuesday, March 4, 2:30 - 3:45 pm
+Mission to Oslo: A Book Talk with Former Ambassador to Norway Tom Loftus - Tuesday, March 4, 2:30 - 3:45 pm

 "Facts and Fictions about the Vikings" A Zoom lecture with Professor Kirsten Wolf - Saturday, March 8, at 11:00 am